jmandreoli/PYTOOLS/doc/cache.rst

    :language: python
    :tab-width: 2

 * Using the :func:`lru_persistent_cache` decorator, function :func:`simplefunc` is turned into a persistent cache, and invocations of that function use the cache.
 The cache is on disk (in folder *DIR*) and is shared across processes/threads.
-Observe that argument *z* is ignored, so calls differing only on that argument hit the same cache cell.

 * Function :func:`longfunc` is also turned into a persistent cache.
 Unlike :func:`simplefunc`, it takes some time to complete and may raise an exception.
 If a call is ongoing and a concurrent call sharing the same cache cell is invoked, the latter is suspended until the former completes.
 If a call results in an exception, that exception is cached and both that call and all those waiting on it eventually raise the exception.